CURENT/andes/docs/source/tutorial.rst

 Routine
 .......
-Routines are system analysis case, such as power flow solution, or time domain simulation.
+Routines are system analysis cases, such as power flow solution, or time-domain simulation.

 Option ``-r`` or ``-routine`` is used for specifying the analysis routine, followed by the routine name.